 Melton Travel Seminar

-The OldNewLand: Herzl's Dream Revisited Seminar, taking place in Israel, is open to adults who enjoy in-depth Jewish educational travel, including all Melton students and graduates.
+The OldNewLand: Herzl's Dream Revisited Seminar, taking place in Israel, is usually led by Haim Aronovitz, Director of Melton Travel Seminars.
+The seminar is open to adults who enjoy in-depth Jewish educational travel, including all Melton students and graduates.

 - Accommodations: 10 nights